 There’s no need for a business degree to start a bar, but certain skills and experiences can make the process of starting up this business smoother.

 Bartending experience.
-Previous bartending experience will give a bar owner insight to what makes a good bar, good service, and good drinks, and what can make all of those elements bad.
-If a bar owner has worked in a bar before, he or she will also understand some of the obstacles that bartenders face, and he or she will be able to plan out of the business to avoid or minimize some of those challenges.
+Previous bartending experience will give a bar owner insight into what makes a good bar, good service, and good drinks, and what can make all of those elements bad.
+If a bar owner has worked in a bar before, he or she will also understand some of the obstacles that bartenders face, and he or she will be able to plan out the business to avoid or minimize some of those challenges.

-Food service experience.
+Foodservice experience.
 In a similar vein, a bar owner who has worked in the food service industry will better understand the challenges that servers face and may have some insight into ways to ensure that food service goes smoothly.

 Customer service skills.
 Great customer service skills are a must in this industry.
 A bar owner with an engaging personality and the ability to make people feel understood and valued can greatly contribute to a bar’s success.

 Problem-solving skills.
 Things can get heated in a bar environment, and a bar owner who can quickly yet calmly think on their feet will be an asset to the business.